iamswethaa/portaudio-audio-recorder/README.md

 # AudioRecordPlayer-PortAudio
-Audio Record Player Using PortAudio
+PortAudio program to record and play the audio